Evan-Coleman/Navius/workspace_migration/README.md

 ## Current Focus

+- **URGENT PRIORITY**: Code Migration Finalization
+  - Replace old `/src` folder with our new workspace structure
+  - Update `main.rs` to use the new workspace implementation
+  - Reorganize the temporary `workspace_migration/examples` structure to its final location
+  - Ensure all references are updated and the application works correctly
-- Beginning Phase 5 - Deployment and Monitoring
+- Preparing for Phase 5 - Deployment and Monitoring
-- Establishing containerization strategy for modules
-- Designing centralized logging and metrics collection
-- Setting up continuous deployment pipeline

 ## Repository Structure

 - `/docs`: Project documentation, including architecture diagrams and guidelines
-- `/examples`: Example applications showcasing the new architecture
+- `/examples`: Example applications showcasing the new architecture (temporary location)
 - `/integration`: Integration examples with third-party systems
 - `/reports`: Progress reports and status updates
 - `/roadmap`: Project roadmaps and planning documents